Self-paced

 Multiple linear regression

-To exemplify the implementation of a simple multiple regression model we will use a data set with few instances and which has been previously treated with a full EDA.
+To exemplify the implementation of a simple multiple regression model, we will use a data set with a few instances that has been previously treated with a full EDA.

 Step 1.
 Reading the processed data set